These are the best Black Friday 2018 deals, period

 Your patience has paid off: Black Friday has arrived, bringing more deals than, well, pretty much any other day of the entire year.
 Even this jaded Cheapskate is impressed by the same of the discounts you'll find today.

 You may want to start with Amazon's Black Friday sale items, a few of which are highlighted below.
-You can also find some great deals at Costco, and be sure to check stores like GameStop, Target and Walmart for their deals as well.
+You can also find some great deals at Costco, and be sure to check stores such as GameStop, Target and Walmart for their deals as well.

-But if you're looking for the cream of the Black Friday crop, scroll down for some of the best deals you can get today.
+But if you're looking to spend your hard-earned currency on the cream of the Black Friday crop, scroll down for some of the best deals you can get today.
 (Note that prices and availability are accurate at the time we published this, but could change without notice.)

 Be sure to bookmark this page, as we'll be updating and adding to the list as more deals emerge!